Neutron-capture elements record the ordered chemical evolution of the disc over time

-Figure \ref{chempy_rmean_fixedfeh} shows that for stars of a given age and [Fe/H], those populations that host orbits with orbital radius values further away from the Galactic centre (up to $\sim$10kpc) show a more bottom-heavy $\alpha_{\mathrm{IMF}}$ value ($\sim$--2.7) than those stellar populations closer to the inner Galaxy ($\sim$7kpc and $\alpha_{\mathrm{IMF}}$ $\sim$--2.1).
+Figure \ref{chempy_rmean_fixedfeh} shows that for stars of a given age and [Mg/Fe], those populations with larger orbital radius values (i.e., further away from the Galactic centre and up to $\sim$10kpc) show a more bottom-heavy $\alpha_{\mathrm{IMF}}$ value ($\sim$--2.7) than those stellar populations closer to the inner Galaxy ($\sim$7kpc and $\alpha_{\mathrm{IMF}}$ $\sim$--2.1).
+This result is also observed as a trend with [Mg/Fe], where more [Mg/Fe]-rich populations present a more top-heavy $\alpha_{\mathrm{IMF}}$ value than their lower [Mg/Fe] counterparts.
 Furthermore, the scatter around the mean trend is consistent with the size of the error bar on the IMF parameter, indicative of the tightness of this relation.
 This finding is suggestive of a possible spatially (radially) varying high-mass slope of the IMF in the Milky Way.
 Along those lines, for fixed age and [Fe/H], those stellar populations that orbit closer to the Galactic centre on average endure a higher number of SNIa contributions than stellar populations at larger mean Galactocentric distances.
-With regards to the SFE value, we find that stellar populations with lower $({R_{\mathrm{apo}}+R_{\mathrm{peri}}})/2$ can be easily distinguished based on their [Fe/H] and irrespective of age, where [Fe/H]-rich populations show a higher SFE value than their [Fe/H]-low counterparts.
-However, we still find that those stellar populations with the largest orbital radii also show a lower SFE than those closer to the Galactic Centre of similar age.
-In terms of the peak of the star formation rate, we find that on average, stellar populations that are older and more [Fe/H]-rich have lower log$_{10}$(SFR$_{\mathrm{peak}}$) values than their younger and more [Fe/H]-poor counterparts.
+With regards to the SFE value, we find no clear relation between $({R_{\mathrm{apo}}+R_{\mathrm{peri}}})/2$, [Mg/Fe] and age.
+We find that stellar populations at fixed orbital radii show a range in SFE across all ages, for which the scatter becomes smaller at larger orbital radii.
+In terms of the peak of the star formation rate, we find that on average, stellar populations that are older have lower log$_{10}$(SFR$_{\mathrm{peak}}$) values than their younger, irrespective of [Mg/Fe].
 However, we note that for this model parameter, the uncertainties are too large to make any quantitative conclusion.
-Similarly, Figure \ref{chempy_zs} shows the parameter relations with the maximum orbital excursion from the mid-plane $|z_{\mbox{max}}|$.
-This is most structured for the SFE.